unisoncomputing/unison-llm-support/instructions.md

 MAKE SURE IT PASSES THE TESTS.

+Do NOT modify the tests in order to get them to pass.
+If you think the tests are incorrect and want to change them, ask me first.

-Ask me if the implementation looks good or if changes are requested for either the tests or the implementation.
+Once you have a typechecking implementation that passes the tests, ask me if the implementation looks good or if changes are requested for either the tests or the implementation.
 Repeat until I say it looks good.

 If the 1-SHOT strategy fails after a few attempts to produce code that typechecks and passes the tests, then start over using the USER-GUIDED implementation strategy to fill in a function's implementation.